Jalen Guyton Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 - Guyton did not record a catch in last week's game against the Texans.

-- Guyton's five receptions (on five targets) have netted him 97 yards (32.3 ypg) and two touchdowns over his last three outings.
+- Guyton's five catches have led to 97 yards (32.3 per game) and two touchdowns in his last three games.
+He was targeted five times.

 Guyton's Los Angeles Teammates